zitadel/terraform-provider-zitadel/docs/resources/default_login_policy.md

 - `default_redirect_uri` (String) defines where the user will be redirected to if the login is started without app context (e.g. from mail)
 - `external_login_check_lifetime` (String)
 - `force_mfa` (Boolean) defines if a user MUST use a multi factor to log in
+- `force_mfa_local_only` (Boolean) if activated, only local authenticated users are forced to use MFA.
+Authentication through IDPs won't prompt a MFA step in the login.
 - `hide_password_reset` (Boolean) defines if password reset link should be shown in the login screen
 - `ignore_unknown_usernames` (Boolean) defines if unknown username on login screen directly return an error or always display the password screen
 - `mfa_init_skip_lifetime` (String)